 The immediate thing that homeowners usually do is to reach out to a professional for an emergency repair.
 Definitely reach out to your HVAC provider however there are a few things you can do before calling!

 Check the Thermostat

 Check the setting of “Auto” and “On” as well.
 When you have it set to “On” the blower will continue to run, and what is going to come out of it is likely going to be warm air that is circulating your home.
 Setting the system to “Auto” will help prevent constant air circulation.
-The unit will kick on with cold air once the sensor notices the temperatire rising.
+The unit will kick on with cold air once the sensor notices the temperature rising.

-Another step to think about is if you have a vent blockage or a restriction in the airflow register?
-First, check your air filter and see if there is a build up.
-When you have airflow restrictions, it can cause a warm air flow.
+Another step to think about is if you have a vent blockage or a restriction in the airflow register.
+First, check your air filter and see if there is a build-up.
+When you have airflow restrictions, it can cause a warm airflow.